matplotlib/CZI_2020-07_mpl/CZI.md

 - 5 mid-sized new features

-The focus of the design work in the current grant is on the core API and data structures, in the second year we will develop and deploy concrete implementations.
+The focus of the design work in the current grant is on the core API and data structures.
+In the second year we will develop and deploy a provisional implementation in Matplotlib and document how developers can build tools that use this interface.
+Specific goals are to provide:

+- provisional implementation using new architecture in Matplotlib
-- developer facing documentation for core architecture
+- developer-aimed documentation (API + narrative)
-- academic paper about core architecture
-- developer facing documenation about how to use the core architecture
+- proof of concept 3rd party user-facing library with a biology partner
-- academic tools paper about how to use the core architecture
+- academic paper about building visualization tools on top of the core architecture
-- concrete implemenation using new data model in Matplotlib

 ## Landscape Analysis